Bicycle & dog transport

 - Stay close to your bicycle to hold it if necessary.

 - Some morning and evening services, usually between 8am and 11am and 4pm and 7pm, are particularly crowded.
 Consider choosing earlier or later trains if necessary.
 Demand also increases quickly with sudden changes in weather….

 - E-bikes with insurance plates are excluded from carriage.

 Information on taking dogs on board

-For each fee-paying dog (i.e. larger than a domestic cat and/or outside a suitable transport container), a ticket at the child fare is always required.
+For each fee-paying dog (i.e. larger than a domestic cat or outside a suitable transport box), a ticket at the child fare is always required.

-In the case of flat-rate tickets and State Tickets (e.g. Guten Tag Ticket and Bayern-Ticket), a dog counts as a person for the purposes of the ticket and must be taken into account accordingly when determining the number of persons for the purchase of the ticket (e.g. two adults and one chargeable dog = Guten Tag Ticket for three persons), unless otherwise regulated in specific cases.
+In the case of flat-rate tickets and State Tickets (e.g. Guten Tag Ticket and Bayern-Ticket), a larger dog counts as an adult and must be taken into account when determining the number of persons for the purchase of the ticket (e.g. two adults and one chargeable dog = Guten Tag Ticket for three persons).